 Although it is extremely difficult to detect rootkits inside your operating system, it isn’t impossible.
 Here is a list of methods you can try:

-- Use a rootkit remover or other antimalware tool.
-We will be going into more depth later in the article about CleanMyMac, powered by Moonlock Engine, with its Protection feature.
-For now, just know this should be your first port of call to remove this type of malware.
+- Use an anti-malware tool.
+We will be going into more depth later in the article about Moonlock, a Mac protection and antivirus app.
+For now, just know this should be your first port of call to remove a rootkit.

 - Check Activity Monitor.
 Rootkits run their own scripts and programs.
 So, the next step is to see if there is anything running that you don’t recognize.
 If you see a running process you’re not sure about, run a web search for the name and see what comes up.
 You should also use Activity Monitor to see if any running processes are consuming an inordinate amount of CPU and memory.